|

 castle and returned to the safety of the forest.
 The orcs had

-as quickly as they had gathered.
+had dispersed as quickly as they had gathered.

 "Maintain a minimal guard on the perimeter," said Legolas